SilverDoor: Operations

 In November 2016 the company opened its first international office in Singapore.

 In December 2017 SilverDoor formed part of the parent company, Habicus Group, together with its sister brands Citybase Apartments, Central London Apartments and Orbital Partnerships.

-In May 2018 SilverDoor launched its online booking platform, Orbi.
-In 2024, Orbi was integrated into their website and rebranded as the SilverDoor Online Booking Tool (OBT).
+Also, leading global hospitality leader and real estate operator, The Ascott Limited, acquired stake in Synergy Global Housing to mutually expand their respective footprints in the US and strengthen their range of serviced residences for corporate customers worldwide.

 In January 2019 SilverDoor opened its Americas headquarters in Denver.